MichalBurgunder/Problems-with-Lodash-sourcecode/README.md

+__Note: This article has first been published on [Medium](https://betterprogramming.pub/my-problem-with-lodash-7e64df8173f9) and is also available on my personal [blog](https://anotheruselessdotblog.wordpress.com/2020/08/03/example-post-3/).__

 # My Problem with Lodash

 Lodash has been hailed as an essential library for Javascript, with good reason.
 It is a library that provides plenty of functions, some more intuitive than others, that make the job of a developer much easier.
 However, an overreliance on lodash can come with costs of efficiency, as well as readability of code.